Alsheghri/Teeth-Segmentation/README.md

 PointCloudLearningACD https://github.com/matheusgadelha/PointCloudLearningACD

 ### Original Data
-Original data with original resolution could be downloaded from the following link:
+Original data with original resolution will soon be available for download.

 ### Citation
 If you find this repository useful, please cite our paper: